 - Cheesecake, Bread Pudding, Steamed Pudding, Pot de Crème or Crème

 - Custards, Lemon Curd, Dulce de Leche, Zabaglione, and Ice Cream Base

 - Overnight Oatmeal

 (I count a lot more than 10, but they made the list, not me!)

 If you’re about to embark on your first venture into sous vide cooking, there is one more resource that may be of interest to you.
 SousVide® provides a chart of cooking times and temperatures, and it covers a wide variety of foods.
 One of the biggest “learning curves” for newbies isn’t about operating the machine.
 It’s about learning how and when to plan ahead.
-Take a look at this chart, and it will give you a good idea of what to expect: Sous Vide Time & Temp Chart
+Take a look at the information on this page, and it will give you a good idea of what to expect: Sous Vide Cooking Reference Guide

 Ready to Find Out More?

 Now you know the differences in the SousVide Demi vs SousVide Supreme Water Oven.
 In a nutshell it comes down to overall size and weight of the appliance, total available cooking capacity, exterior and interior finish, and price.
 Of course, you probably also want to get into all the finer points before you buy, so here are links that will take you to read the complete, detailed review of each model: